RxJS-CN/RxJS-Ultimate-CN/hot-n-cold-observables.md

 )
 ```

-In a hot observable a subscriber receives values when it starts to subscribe, it is however more like a live streaming in football, if you start subscribing 5 minutes in the games you will have missed the first 5 minutes of action and you start receiving data from that moment on:
+In a hot observable a subscriber receives values when it starts to subscribe, it is however more like a live streaming in football, if you start subscribing 5 minutes in the game, you will have missed the first 5 minutes of action and you start receiving data from that moment on:

 ```
 let liveStreaming$ = Rx.Observable.interval(1000).take(5);